NadavShaar/react-grid-table/README.md

 # How to...

 ### Sync/Async
-`react-grid-table` supports 4 different data managing flows:
+`react-grid-table` supports 4 different data models:

 #### Sync: